Plant Health Care (PHC)

 5. Integrated treatments to provide long-term, stable solutions

-It begins with site monitoring.
 Timely visits and record keeping enable a Plant Health Care Program to offer many advantages.
+For example:

 1. Pest problems may be recognized and treated early on before they advance and adversely affect tree health

-2. Disease problems can be diagnosed and treated early
+2. Disease problems can be diagnosed and in many cases, treated before causing irreversible damage

 3. Safety issues can be recognized possibly preventing future injury